logo

 Abstract

 Freshwater algae exhibit complex dynamics, particularly in meso-oligotrophic lakes with sudden and dramatic increases in algal biomass following long periods of low background concentration.
-This paper examines a massive *Uroglena* bloom in Lake Geneva, showing that a specific sequence of meteorological conditions triggered it: heavy rainfall increasing organic matter and nutrient loading, followed by wind-induced coastal upwelling, and a prolonged period of warm, calm weather.
-A multidisciplinary approach combining satellite remote sensing, in-situ measurements, biogeochemical analyses, and 3D modeling revealed the complex dynamics and the significant role of littoral-pelagic connectivity.
+While the fundamental prerequisites for algal blooms, namely light and nutrient availability, are well-known, their specific causation involves an intricate chain of conditions.
+Here we examine a recent massive Uroglena bloom in Lake Geneva (Switzerland/France).
+We show that a certain sequence of meteorological conditions triggered this specific algal bloom event: heavy rainfall promoting excessive organic matter and nutrients loading, followed by wind-induced coastal upwelling, and a prolonged period of warm, calm weather.
+The combination of satellite remote sensing, in-situ measurements, ad-hoc biogeochemical analyses, and three-dimensional modeling proved invaluable in unraveling the complex dynamics of algal blooms highlighting the substantial role of littoral-pelagic connectivities in large low-nutrient lakes.
+These findings underscore the advantages of state-of-the-art multidisciplinary approaches for an improved understanding of dynamic systems as a whole.

 Publisher